 As a result of their high costs, many MLMs mainly sell to their ‘sellers’ instead of selling to consumers.
 The only way to make a living in MLM is not to sell products to individual consumers, but to get other people to become sellers for you who will be required to buy a lot of inventory in their “starter package” so that they can dream of getting others to sell below them.

 As a result of their high costs, MLMs struggle to sell to consumers, but that isn’t really the goal.
-The only way to make a living in MLM is not to sell products to individual consumers, but to get other people to become sellers for you who will be required to buy a lot of inventory in their “starter package” so that they can dream of getting others to sell below them.
-In the UK, 90% of Amway sellers did not sell a single item to anyone, but they all had to buy a starter package of inventory.
+The only way to make a living in MLM is not to sell products to individual consumers, but sell other people on becoming sellers who will work under you in the pyramid.
+Every seller is required to buy a “starter package” with lot of inventory and that is the real MLM business.
+In the UK, 90% of Amway sellers did not sell a single item to anyone, but they all had to buy a lot of inventory.

-Everyone knows you cannot make a living wage selling products directly to consumers door-to-door anymore so the real dream in MLM is to get other sellers under you in the pyramid, and skim money from them.
-The underlings are also joining only in hopes of getting more people to join under them.
-But once you get some of your friends to sell the same thing you are selling, market saturation soon means that nobody can make money.
+Everyone knows you cannot make a living wage selling products directly to consumers door-to-door anymore so the real dream for MLM sellers is to get other sellers under you in the pyramid who you can skim money off of.
+The only reason your underlings would join is also hopes of getting more underlings to join under them.
+The easiest targets are your family and friends, but once you get them to sell the same thing you are selling, market saturation soon means that nobody can make money.
+This is the opposite of the old single-level direct sales model where professional door-to-door sellers didn’t want anyone else to sell the same products in their territory.
+MLMs get as many people as possible selling the same thing in the same territory.

-Whereas in the old single-layer direct sales model, each salesperson wanted nobody else to sell the same product to reduce competition because one more salesperson in a territory would saturate the market, but in the MLM model, each salesperson wants as many sellers as possible under them which rapidly saturates their market if they aren’t thinking about efficient scale.
+For traditional door-to-door sales, each seller jealously guarded their territory because even one more salesperson in a territory would saturate the market and leave more work and less revenues for both sellers.
+But in the MLM model, each salesperson wants as many sellers as possible regardless of whether it saturates their market because they do not care about efficient scale.
 If each person wants at least 10 sellers in the level below them, then with three levels there are 100 sellers and with six levels there are a million.
-That is almost three times more workers than Target’s total American workforce.
-Amway is by far the biggest MLM and they do not report how many sellers they have, but the Chinese government reported that they had 1.5 million sellers in China alone.
-Walmart doesn’t reveal how many dealers they have, but they were estimated to have had 700,000 in North America alone.
-Just Amway’s sellers in China and North America combine to equal Walmart’s total of 2.2 million worldwide employees and Amway probably has millions more sellers worldwide because Amway also has sellers in over 100 additional countries.
-Walmart’s global revenues in 2019 were 61 times bigger than Amway’s, so Walmart’s revenues per seller are probably well over 100 times bigger than Amway’s.
-With Walmart generating more than 100 times more revenues per sales associate than Amway, it would be impossible for Amway to pay sellers as much as Walmart and even highly-efficient Walmart doesn’t have a reputation for high wages.
+Just six levels in the pyramid creates almost three times more workers than Target’s total American workforce, and most MLMs have many more than six levels.
+Amway lists 22 “levels!
+Amway is the biggest MLM and they try to keep how many sellers they have a secret, but the Chinese government reported that Amway had 1.5 million sellers in China and they have been estimated to have 700,000 in North America.
+Just Amway’s sellers in China and North America equal Walmart’s worldwide total of 2.2 million employees and Amway probably has millions more sellers worldwide because China and North American only represent a couple percent of the over 100 countries where Amway operates.
+Although Amway has many more workers than Walmart, Walmart’s global revenues in 2019 were 61 times bigger than Amway’s, so Walmart’s revenues per employee are undoubtedly much more 100 times bigger than Amway’s.
+With Walmart generating more than 100 times more revenues per employee than Amway, it would be hard for Amway to pay each seller one percent as much as Walmart pays its sellers.
+But retail is not a highly paid industry and even highly-efficient Walmart doesn’t have a reputation for high wages.

 Inefficient scale and market saturation sets in quickly for MLMs.
 The math just doesn’t work for this business model to be profitable for the bulk of the people below the pinnacle of the pyramid.
 Since an MLM is a very inefficient supply chain technology, what explains why it has been a more successful business model than most other retailing systems in recent decades?